September 2021 - Capital City College Group

 “She organised and helped me attend revision sessions and workshops for my exams and even helped me revise on the weekend, which I really appreciated.
 She also gave me amazing revision resources, such as mock exams and notes, and also gave me some great examples of previous apprentices’ work to help me along the way when I was unsure of things.”

-Holly, from Cheshunt, Hertfordshire, secured a job as Quality Administrator with the Associate Management Team at City & Guilds after completing her apprenticeship.
+Holly, from Cheshunt, Hertfordshire, secured a job as a Quality Administrator with the Associate Management Team at City & Guilds after completing her apprenticeship.

 She added: “I can’t thank Eda enough for everything she has done.
 I really didn’t think I could get a distinction but with all the support from the college and my team I am proud of myself for being able to achieve this.”